 The following table sets forth certain information required by Item 402(v) of Regulation S-K ("PvP Rules").
-For a better understanding of how our Compensation Committee evaluates and sets executive compensation, please see "Compensation Discussion and Analysis" (CD&A) above.
+For a better understanding of how our Compensation Committee evaluates and sets executive compensation, please see the "Compensation Discussion and Analysis" (CD&A) above.

-Pursuant to the PvP Rules, the pay versus performance table ("PvP Table") (set forth below) is required to include, for each year, the compensation actually paid ("CAP") for the PEO and the average CAP for non-PEO NEOs.
-CAP represents a new calculation of compensation that differs significantly from the Summary Compensation Table ("SCT") calculation of compensation presented in the CD&A, as well as from the way in which the Compensation Committee views annual compensation decisions, as discussed in the CD&A. For example, the CAP calculation for a given year includes the change in fair value of multiple years of equity grants that are outstanding and unvested during the year, whereas the Summary Compensation Table calculation includes only the grant date fair value of equity awards that are granted during the year.
-These differences result in a CAP calculation that may be higher or lower than the corresponding Summary Compensation Table calculation, and that also may be more significantly impacted by changes in stock price.
-Outstanding equity awards may be represented in more than one year of the PvP Table.
+Pursuant to the PvP Rules, the pay versus performance table ("PvP Table") (set forth below) is required to include, for each year, the compensation actually paid ("CAP") for the principal executive officer ("PEO") and the average CAP for non-PEO NEOs.
+CAP represents a new calculation of compensation that differs significantly from the Summary Compensation Table ("SCT") calculation of compensation presented in the CD&A, as well as from the way in which the Compensation Committee makes annual compensation decisions, as discussed in the CD&A. For example, the CAP calculation for a given year includes the change in fair value of multiple years of equity grants that are outstanding and unvested during the year, whereas the Summary Compensation Table calculation includes only the grant date fair value of equity awards that are granted during the year.
+These differences result in a CAP calculation that may be higher or lower than the corresponding Summary Compensation